mopenstein/raspberry_pi_tv_station/example files/README.md

 Files in this folder illustrate how content should be set up in order to inject commercials back into the video being played on the TV Station.

-The files provided here are known to be in the public domain.
+The Popeye video and commercial files provided here are known to be in the public domain.
+The video commercial provided is presumed to be in the public domasin and is provided for example only.

+# file name structure

+All video files to be played should have their audio levels normalized.
+The video files above have been marked with _NA_ to show they have been volume corrected.

+All wideos should be tagged in their filename's with the length of the video in seconds rounded up to the second.
+The Popeye file has been marked with %T(365)% showing it is 365 seconds long.
+The video commercial's filename has been marked with %T(30)% because it is 30 seconds long.